xiaoransun/xiaoransun.github.io/index.md

 ### Xiaoran Sun (孙潇然)

 Welcome to my website!
-I am an incoming assistant professor in the <a href="https://www.cehd.umn.edu/fsos/index.html">Department of Family Social Science</a>, <a href="https://www.cehd.umn.edu/">College of Education and Human Development</a>, at University of Minnesota. <br/>
+I am an incoming assistant professor in the <a href="https://www.cehd.umn.edu/fsos/index.html">Department of Family Social Science</a>, <a href="https://www.cehd.umn.edu/">College of Education and Human Development</a>, at University of Minnesota.
+Check this <a href="https://news.cehd.umn.edu/xiaoran-sun-to-join-fsos-faculty/">news story</a> for more information.<br/>

 <b>I am accepting graduate students for Fall 2022. </b> I also welcome undergraduate and master's students to collaborate on research.
 Please check the <a href="{{ BASE_PATH }}/pages/Prospective_Students.html">Prospective Students</a> page for more information.<br/>